stephcd/lesson-1/README.md

 [![Simulation](https://github.com/dchassin/gridlabd-example-ieee123-voltage-profile/actions/workflows/main.yml/badge.svg)](https://github.com/dchassin/gridlabd-example-ieee123-voltage-profile/actions/workflows/main.yml)

-# Learning Objectives
+# Lesson 1 - Getting Started

-This tutorial illustrates the following.
+The learning objectives for this lesson are the following.

 1. How to setup a GitHub project using GitHub Actions to run a GridLAB-D simulation.